-I thought I'd do a quick post sharing my way of putting a concealed zip in.
+I thought I’d do a quick post sharing my method of putting a concealed zip in.
 I know that these kind of zips can seem a bit scary and rather daunting so I hope this will help.
 My method involves hardly any basting (if at all) and I just use a standard zipper foot, not a special one for concealed zips.

 So let’s get started:

 First of all you need to overlock/serge the two raw seam edges of the seam you’ll be using.
 For instance the centre back seam on a pencil skirt.

 Next you need to lightly press a fold where the seam allowance would be just for the approximate zip length.
 By the way, I always use a zip of an inch longer than the opening that I want…more on that later I promise*

 Now I line up the zipper teeth with the fold line and the top of your zipper tape should be level with the top of your fabric.
 You may want to just pop a few pins in to hold it in place.

 The next step is to stitch down the tape.
 I just use a standard foot and I move my needle over by one click so that my stitch line is nicely on the tape edge.
 It’s best to stitch all the way to the bottom, so as you approach the zipper pull, just stop with needle down and move the pull out of the way, then finish stitching.
 Do this for both sides of the zip.

 Needle up, to move the pull out of the way Stitching right to the end